bbauska/JS-Programs/README.md

 to be installed, you don't install JavaScript itself; instead, you work with JavaScript within environments that support its execution, such as web browsers and server - side platforms like Node . js .
 Setting Up Visual Studio Code for JavaScript Development:
-1 .
-Download and Install Visual Studio Code :
+1. Download and Install Visual Studio Code:
 Visit the Visual Studio Code website and download the installer for your operating system.
 Run the installer and follow the installation instructions .
-2 .
-Install Node . js ( Optional but Recommended for Development):
+2. Install Node.js ( ptional but Recommended for Development):
 Node.js is a JavaScript runtime environment that allows executing JavaScript outside a web browser.
 You can download Node . js from the official website, install it, and it will include the Node Package Manager ( npm) with it.
 This is useful for running JavaScript programs locally and managing dependencies .
-3 .
-Install Visual Studio Code Extensions :
+3. Install Visual Studio Code Extensions:
 .
 JavaScript (ES6 ) Code Snippets : Provides handy code snippets for JavaScript development.
 Search for it in the Extensions tab in VS Code and install it.
 .
 Prettier - Code formatter : For auto - formatting your code according to predefined rules .
 It's optional but highly recommended.
-4 .
-Create a JavaScript Project:
+4. Create a JavaScript Project:
 .
-Open Visual Studio Code .
+Open Visual Studio Code.
 .
 Create a new folder for your project or open an existing one .
 .
 Inside the folder, create a new JavaScript file with the . js extension .
 Right - click in the Explorer panel > New File > script. js .
-5 .
-Writing and Running JavaScript Code :
+5. Writing and Running JavaScript Code:
 .
 Write your JavaScript code in the script. js file .
 .